alphabill-org/alphabill/docs/transactions.md

 2. *TargetOwner* (byte string) is the owner condition of the new bill.
 3. *RemainingValue* (unsigned integer) is the remaining value of the bill being split.
     > TODO: Why is this needed?
 The recipient of this transaction does not need to know the *RemainingValue* as is the case with *TargetValue* in Transfer Bill transaction.
 Also, Transfer to Fee Credit has no such field (and can't have), although it is very similar to a split.)
-4. *Backlink* (byte string) is the hash of the previous transaction with the bill being split.
-The hash is calculated over raw CBOR encoded bytes of the *TransactionOrder* data item.
+4. *Backlink* (byte string) is the backlink to the previous transaction with the bill.

 ##### Transfer Bill to Dust Collector